ExpressLRS/Docs/docs/software/mavlink.md

 1. Configure your usual power, packet rate, etc. The telemetry ratio will be preset to 1:2 (and cannot be changed while in MAVLink mode).

-1. Power on your receiver and verify it connected and communicating with the transmitter.
+1. Power on your receiver and verify it is connected and communicating with the transmitter.
 As above look for the C in the top-right.

 1. Wire the RX to a free UART on your flight controller that is suitable for TLM + RC.
 A DMA-capable UART is recommended.